Magda896/Project_Deep_Learning/README.md

 Code available in this repository allows you to train a CNN model which achieves 65.59% accuracy on the final testset.
-Dataset is available under the below location: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
+Dataset is available under the below location: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data Further analysis and explanation of the work can be found at Deep Learning Final Report.pdf